mastercoin-MSC/QA/TestRequirements/SendToOwners_TestReqs.md

     * Amount to transfer > sender's available balance
     * Amount to transfer <= 0
     * insufficient MSC (or TMSC) to pay calculated transfer fee (based on number of addresses that would receive payment)
+1. Confirm, for each condition
+    * transaction message was invalid
+    * All owners' addresses still own the same number of tokens
+    * 0 transfer fee deducted from sender's MSC (or TMSC) balance

+### Sender owns all the tokens
+1. Attempt to Send to Owners:
+    * Sender's address owns all the tokens
+    * Amount to transfer <= sender address's balance
+1. Confirm
+    * transaction message was invalid
+    * Sender's address still owns the same number of tokens
+    * 0 transfer fee deducted from sender's MSC (or TMSC) balance

 The tester and developer should work together to write and run procedures that thoroughly test this functionality in the AUT.